cjmet/AhMediaPlayer/README.md

 <br>

 ## Instructions
-* Requires: Updated Visual Studio 2022, C#12, .Net 8, .Net MAUI
+* Requires: Updated Visual Studio 2022, C#12, .Net 8, .Net MAUI.
+Anything older than Nov 2023 will definitely not work.
-* Run the App First.
-Due to windows app virtualization of the %AppData% file-system, as well as other directories.
 * You'll Also need:
   * https://github.com/cjmet/AngelHornetLibrary
+* Run the App First.
+Due to windows App virtualization of the %AppData% file-system, as well as other directories.

 ## Known Issues
+* Only Windows is currently supported.
+* Make sure to select Windows in the upper left corner of Visual Studio Editor, as well as Maui in the upper middle, and Windows in the upper right.
+Anything else can lead to unexpected behavior.
 * Maui Apps have a virtualized and redirected file system.
 This can cause issues with file paths and locations.
   * Since I'm not officially publishing, I have to "guess" where this directory will end up.
-* The first time you load the Maui App, it will scan your %userprofile%/music, this may take a while.
+* When you load the Maui App, it will scan your %userprofile%/music, this may take a while.
-  * Seconds for my local machine, 25 minutes for a LAN NAS, and Hours for a WAN NAS.
+  * Seconds for my local machine, 25 minutes for a large LAN NAS, and Hours for a WAN NAS.
   * This scan will ***NOT*** follow re-parse points.
 This may cause it to miss some redirected paths, particularly with OneDrive.
 If that happens you can use the manual scan.
+  * This startup sequence was not an issue after the first scan, even with the large NAS, but it is possible that it could be given the right circumstances.
 * Swagger can only load about 1000 songs, any more and it locks up.
-Use Postman if you want to test a larger query.
+Use Postman and enable larger queries in AhConfig.Constants if you want to test a larger query.
+Or just use the App for the larger queries.
 * GUI responsiveness suffers to SMB WAN Operations.
   * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.
-  * I've further isolated the synchronous operations into a sub-task, which has helped, but not entirely alleviated the issue.
+  * I've further isolated the synchronous SMB/OS operations into a sub-task, which has helped, but not entirely alleviated the issue.
+* MP3s required.
+  * A short private demo for class can be arranged if needed.
+But publicly publishing even extremely short samples of audio gets into issues I'd rather avoid.

 ## Suggestions
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.
+My pain is your gain.
-* MAUI Debugging is sometimes horribly generic and unhelpful.
+* MAUI Debugging is sometimes horribly generic and unhelpful, . . . or worse.
 * Buy a Wholesale ~~Truckload~~ Super Tanker of Salt:
   * Advice from earlier than Dec 2023 may be outdated or even incorrect.
   * Many older examples and tutorials may not even compile.